 Millets are an

-This article outlines the nutritional content of millets and the different types of millets available.
+This article outlines the nutritional content of millets and the different types available.
 It also covers some research into the potential health benefits of millets for diabetes.

 There are two main types of diabetes: type 1 and type 2.